-This project is funded by the Danish VELUX foundation.
+This project was funded by the Danish VELUX foundation, but is expired.

 About the project

 Construction Grammar is a relatively young theoretical approach to language, which has its roots in the cognitive linguistic tradition and which is spreading rather rapidly as a comprehensive theory of language principally capable of combining research in syntax, semantics, pragmatics and phonology in a unified framework.

 Our aim is to extend research in construction grammar by developing a theoretical approach integrating research from grammatical theory and interaction analysis in a single theoretical framework.
 We are extending construction grammar to the description of modal particles, which anchor the current utterance to the situational background that is taken to be shared by the discourse participants.
 They thus bridge grammatical and interactional perspectives on linguistic phenomena.
 The approach we take is both contrastive (covering English, German, Danish and Swedish) and applied, providing a construction grammar based description of Danish modal particles as a resource for teaching Danish as a second language.

 Integration of interactional aspects of language structure into a grammatical framework